 I love you God… with my whole heart!
 I love you and desire to know you more intimately.
 Thank you for loving me and that I can come to you with anything that’s on my heart and my mind.
 Amen.

-Go Deeper — When we are not connected to God because of our sin and shame, we often don’t know exactly where or how to start reconnecting with Him again.
+Today's Challenge: When we are not connected to God because of our sin and shame, we often don’t know exactly where or how to start reconnecting with him again.
 The Psalms are a great place to begin.
 King David had a way of expressing himself openly to God and, as you read them, you can make those verses your own.